memgraph/docs/gqlalchemy/how-to-guides/loaders/Import table data to graph database.md

   individuals:
     - foreign_key: # foreign key used for mapping;
       column_name: add_id         # specifies its column
-      reference_table: address    # name of table from which the foreing key is taken
+      reference_table: address    # name of table from which the foreign key is taken
       reference_key: add_id       # column name in reference table from which the foreign key is taken
     label: LIVES_IN        # label applied to relationship created
       from_entity: False     # (optional) define direction of relationship created